darwinbeing/HPServerPSUHack/README.md

 **PL42 Rev01 Firmware With Output 14.28V**
 * [PL42 DSPIC33FJ64GS606 Output 14.28V](firmware/PL42/01/Patch/DSPIC33FJ64GS606.hex)

-### PL30/PL42 OCP
-![alt text][image26]

-By tweaking the potentiometer in the diagram, you can cap the maximum output current of the circuit.
-And if the range falls short of what you need, you can also swap out the 4.42k(labeled '63B') resistor to get the desired result.
-Alternatively, you can patch the firmware to limit the maximum output current.
-The current flowing through the CT(Current Transformer) is transformed into a voltage signal and subsequently amplified using an amplifier.
-The amplified voltage is directly proportional to the output current $V=\frac{I}{10}$.

 ### Modify PL11 Output & OVP Voltage
 ![alt text][image20]